-Parent tours begin in late September and continue through the first week of January.
+Parent tours begin in late September and continue through December.
 They begin at 8:30 AM with an orientation by Director of Admissions Rita Franklin, followed by classroom visits.
-Please allow at least an hour and a half for this parent only event.
+Please allow two hours for this parent only event.
 Tours are a necessary first step to applying to the school.

 We are an inclusive community and actively recruit a diversity of learners and a diversity of families.
 The criteria we use to evaluate applicants includes academic and social readiness for each grade level, philosophical match between the school and families, and willingness on the part of families to support and participate in our community.

 We actively recruit a diverse population in terms of ethnicity, income, and family structure, including gay and lesbian parents, single parents, adoptive, and foster parents.

 We do accept children with learning differences.
 In evaluating the possibility of admission, we look at the specific needs of the child and our ability to meet those needs.
 We have a full time learning specialist on site who works with teachers, students, and families to identify learning needs and strategies to meet these needs.
 She also helps parents find outside resources if necessary to further support their child’s needs.
 In addition, our teachers are experienced at working with all types of learners and pursue ongoing professional development in this area.

 Synergy’s tuition is one of the lowest of local independent schools.
 Our policy of maintaining a relatively low tuition while providing a high quality education enables us to attract families from all economic backgrounds.
 The cost of tuition should not discourage a family from applying to the school.
 Approximately a third of our students receive some level of financial aid.

 The 2017-2018 tuition is $20,100 for K-5 and $21,100 for middle school.